degville/snap-docs/docs/explanation/security/classic-confinement.md

-(snap-explanation-security-classic-confinement)=
+(explanation-security-classic-confinement)=
 # Classic confinement

-Classic confinement is the most permissive level of [snap confinement](/snap-explanation/security/snap-confinement), equivalent to the full system access that traditional, unsandboxed packages have.
+Classic confinement is the most permissive level of [snap confinement](/explanation/security/snap-confinement), equivalent to the full system access that traditional, unsandboxed packages have.

 It's often used as a stop-gap measure to enable developers to publish apps that need more access than snapd interfaces and permissions allow.